adamcatley/adamcatley.github.io/docs/AirTag.md

 ### Add support for Android devices

 The firmware could be modified to allow connections from Android devices.
-An Apple ID would still be needed to make use of
+An Apple ID would still be needed to make use of the FindMy network to authenticate downloading encrypted location records.

 *This page is a work in progress...*